kkruglik/table-converter/README.md

 * put the sctipt in it
 * run script with double click

-With first script will create a working directory like this:
+With first run script will create a working directory like this:
 ```
 .
 └── data